-- Comprehensive health benefits for all employees working an average of 30 hours or more per week, including medical, dental and vision plans with employer contributions. - Various employee assistance and health-related programs to provide our employees access to important health resources, including telehealth, mental health programs, and the Accolade for Accolade program that enables our employees to receive the Accolade service. - Comprehensive parental leave with up to 9 weeks of maternity leave, 9 weeks of bonding leave, and 4 weeks of phase-back time for all employee parents for new births, adoptions and foster placements. - Paid time off program, including an employee and family sick time program. - A COVID-19 program, including waived copays for telehealth visits related to COVID-19 and a Caregiver program to provide adapted schedules and leave to support working caregivers.

-• A 401(k) plan with pre- and post-tax contributions and an employer match, pre-tax commuter benefit, and access to a financial support navigation service.
+- Comprehensive health benefits for all full-time employees who regularly works 30 hours or more per week, including medical, dental and vision plans with employer contributions. - Various employee assistance and health-related programs to provide our employees access to important health resources, including telehealth, mental health programs, expert medical opinion, family planning, and the Accolade for Accolade program that enables our employees to receive the Accolade service. - Comprehensive parental leave with up to 9 weeks of maternity leave, 9 weeks of bonding leave, and 4 weeks of phase-back time for all employee parents for new births, adoptions and foster placements. - Paid time off program, including an employee and family sick time program. - Waived copays for telehealth visits and a Caregiver program to provide adapted schedules and leave to support working caregivers. - A 401(k) plan with pre- and post-tax contributions and an employer match, pre-tax commuter benefit, and access to a financial support navigation service.